Skip to content

 Format

-A scoped engagement using leadership sessions, representative employee groups, remote or in-person sessions, and pattern analysis across groups.
+Scoped engagement using leadership sessions, representative employee groups, remote or in-person sessions, and pattern analysis across groups.

 Includes